Skip to content

 MASO is designed for AI agent systems your organisation operates, whether you build them from scratch or deploy them on a managed platform.
 If you are building custom multi-agent systems (using LangGraph, AutoGen, CrewAI, or your own orchestration), MASO provides both the security requirements and the architectural patterns.
 If you are using a cloud platform's agent orchestration (AWS Bedrock Agents, Azure AI Agent Service), MASO provides the mental model for what security controls should be in place; the platform provides the implementation mechanisms.

-The seven control domains, three implementation tiers, and PACE resilience model describe what needs to be true for multi-agent AI to be safe.
+The ten control domains, three implementation tiers, and PACE resilience model describe what needs to be true for multi-agent AI to be safe.
 The technical implementation varies by platform and approach.
 The security model does not.

 For AI you consume as a service (copilots, productivity tools, SaaS with embedded AI), MASO's control domains are not directly applicable.
 Those systems are covered by vendor-side controls and your organisation's data governance.
 See Maturity Levels for how the framework addresses consumed AI differently from AI you operate.